-Phil joined the Board of Governors in June 2022.
+Phil joined the Board of Governors in June 2022 and serves on the Risk & Audit Committee.
 Phil graduated from the University of Warwick with a First-Class Honours degree in Economics.
 Phil has built a career as a Finance Director and, more recently, Managing Director, working with large UK PLCs across multiple sectors including Transport, Technology, and Business Process Outsourcing.